Quick Links

 Candy Cart:

 Fifth graders will have an opportunity to shop from the Candy Cart at the end of the day on the last Friday of each month.
 Soda and candy are $2 and chips, ring pops, and push pops are $1.
+The next Fifth Grade Candy Cart will be Friday, November 21.

 Water Bottles and Snacks: